TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 GraphDB provides a visual graph interface.

-The Classes and Predicates are listed in Annex 1.
+A full list of the Classes and Predicates is available in a separate Vocabulary file (see Annex 1).

 ## 5. Next steps